 The Death Flower

-Due of its association to the afterlife, the spider lily is sometimes referred to as the “death flower” in Japanese mythology.
-The flower is a symbol of ultimate farewells since it is supposed to bloom wherever people split ways for good.
+Due of its affiliation to the afterlife, the spider lily is every so often referred to as the “dying flower” in Japanese mythology.
+The flower is a symbol of closing farewells since it is meant to bloom anywhere people split ways for properly.

 Protection from Scavengers

-To keep scavengers and burrowing animals away from graveyards, the deadly spider lily was placed there in the past.
-The relationship between the flower and death and the afterlife was further cemented by this practice.
+To keep scavengers and burrowing animals far from graveyards, the deadly spider lily become positioned there inside the beyond.
+The courting between the flower and death and the afterlife turned into similarly cemented by means of this practice.

 The Red Spider Lily in Japanese Mythology